xkcococo/kexu.github.io/_posts/2023-1-13-Use-QIIME2-to-Preprocess-16S-Sequencing-Files.md

 Now we have our demultiplexed paired-end sequences output, and ready for trimming adapters.

 <br>
-**Step 2: Search demultiplexed paired-end sequences for adapters and remove them.**
+**Step 2: Searching demultiplexed paired-end sequences for adapters and remove them.**

 If adapters were used during PCR procedures, we need to search them in all reads and remove them by Cutadapt.
-Let's suppose the adapter in all forward sequences is `GACTACCAGGGTATCTAATCCTGTTTGCTCCCC`, and the adapter in all reverse sequences is a `CCTACGGGAGGCAGCAGTGGGGAATATTGCACAAT`.
+Let's suppose the adapter in all forward sequences is `GACTACCAGGGTATCTAATCCTGTTTGCTCCCC`, and the adapter in all reverse sequences is `CCTACGGGAGGCAGCAGTGGGGAATATTGCACAAT`.

 ```
 qiime cutadapt trim-paired \